codeforamerica/citybook/README.md

 npm install
 ```

 Create a PostgreSQL databse named citybook, or edit the development block of `config/config.js` to the name of your database.
+Consider using http://postgresapp.com/.
 ```
 psql
 CREATE DATABASE citybook;